SinkFinder/data/README.md

-The evaluation dataset and evaluation result of SinkFinder. `SinkAPIs.tar.gz` contains security-sensitive API pairs identified by **`SinkFinder`**, and `Vulnerabilities.tar.gz` contains the vulnerabilties or bugs we found.
+The evaluation dataset and evaluation result of SinkFinder. `SinkAPIs.tar.gz` contains security-sensitive API pairs identified by **`SinkFinder`**, and `Bugs.tar.gz` contains the bugs detected by SinkFinder.

 # Sink APIs

 `SinkFinder` is evaluated on three targets: `Linux-v4.19`, `OpenSSL-v1.1.1` and `PostgreSQL-v11.1`.
 On the Linux kernel, eight categories of security-sensitive APIs are identified.
-While on `OpenSSL` and `PostgreSQL`, only "`Alloc` / `Free`" APIs is identified for vulnerability detection.
+While on `OpenSSL` and `PostgreSQL`, only "`Alloc` / `Free`" APIs is identified for bug detection.

 For each target of evaluation, the file `frequent-pairs.txt` contains frequent API pairs, per line per frequent API pair.
 A pair is in the format of (`API1`, `API2`, `Relation 1`, `Relation 2`, ...), where `API1` and `API2` are the two APIs in pair, and a relation describes the data flow relationship between the two APIs.
 There may be multiple relations between two APIs.
 Currently, `SinkFinder` only supports two types of relations, **data dependent** (`DFATA_DEP`) and **data sharing** (`DATA_SHARE`).
 We use two frequent pairs mined from the Linux-v4.19 to illustrate this.